 This article will explain how to use Voice Memos to record audio on your iPhone.
-It will also run through some of the extra functionality offered by the Voice Memos apps, such as the ability to edit and delete your recordings, as well as the ability to share them.
+It will also run through some of the extra functionality offered by the Voice Memos app, such as the ability to edit and delete your recordings, as well as the ability to share them.

 Usually, you’ll find Voice Memos in the Utilities folder on your iPhone’s Home screen.
 Once you open it, you’ll be taken straight to its main interface.

-Obviously, it helps to know beforehand what you want to record and how best to position the iPhone to get the best recording results.
+Obviously, it helps to know beforehand what you want to record and how best to position your iPhone to get the best recording results.
 Generally, placing the iPhone on a flat surface is better than holding it in your hand, since it avoids the kinds of wobbles and scuffs that can create unwanted noise.
-Also, it’s worth noting that the microphone is at the bottom of your iPhone — so point it toward the source of your recording.
+Also, it’s worth noting the microphone is at the bottom of your iPhone — so point it toward the source of your recording.

 How to use Voice Memos to edit or delete recorded audio

-Once you’ve recorded something, Voice Memos lets you do a number of things with your recording.
-By tapping on the More icon (which looks like three horizontally aligned dots) below your recording, you can bring up a menu that presents various options.
-Once on this menu, tap Edit Recording to edit what you’ve just recorded.
+Step 1: By selecting the More icon (which looks like three horizontally aligned dots) below your recording, you can bring up a menu that presents various options.

-Doing this brings up another screen with an audio wave graph of your recording.
+Step 3: Doing this brings up another screen with an audio wave graph of your recording.
 Just above this graph, in the top-right corner, is the Trim icon.
-Tap on it to trim your recording.
+Select this to trim your recording.
 You do this by dragging one of the yellow lines at either the beginning or the end of the audio.

 How to use Voice Memos to share recorded audio

-- How to set up voicemail on your iPhone
+- How to download the iOS 17 beta on your iPhone right now